nminchow/black-book/README.md

 ## Support

 I monitor issues and PRs, so feel free to ask questions and communicate through gitub.
 If you aren't a gihub user, my discord username is `@LeonRdo#4563`.
-You can find me in [my guild's discord server](http://discord.gg/6K46Ue3XG9).
+You can find me in [the bot's official support server](http://discord.gg/2nkfTRyvJh).

 ## Built With